-Boro Bari: Big House
+Boro Bari: The Big House

 Forty-odd years ago, I entered the “Boro Bari” through a nondescript door and stepped into a cool and dark hallway while the smell of the Calcutta summer made my senses dance.